 That limit is higher in some of the nation’s more expensive housing markets.

-Except in those high-cost areas, VA borrowers looking for a house that costs more than $417,000 must cover the difference out of pocket.
+Except in those high-cost areas, VA borrowers looking for a house that costs more than $424,100 must make a down payment to cover a percentage of the amount above the loan limit.

-For more information about VA Loans eligibility and financing, visit www.vamortgagecenter.com.
+For more information about VA Loans eligibility and financing, visit our VA Loan lender page, where you can learn more about your VA Loan options.